quii/learn-go-with-tests/di/readme.md

 By having some familiarity of the `io.Writer` interface we are able to use `bytes.Buffer` in our test as our `Writer` and then we can use other `Writer`s from the standard library to use our function in a command line app or in web server.

 The more familiar you are with the standard library the more you'll see these general purpose interfaces which you can then re-use in your own code to make your software reusable in a number of contexts.

+This example is heavily influenced from a chapter in [The Go Programming language](https://www.amazon.co.uk/Programming-Language-Addison-Wesley-Professional-Computing/dp/0134190440), so if you enjoyed this, go buy it!